koganas/lunch-generator/README.md

-# Curitiba downtown Lunch Generator App
+# Pião do Almoço Próprio | Curitiba downtown lunch generator
+This is an open source project.
+If you want to contribute or increase our restaurants list, fork this repo and send your PR.
 Created by @koganas

 ## APP
 Packages: